Cast your line westwards if you're fishing for quality catch outside of London.

 A rough guide to Bristol

 Interview with trainee recruitment partner Andrew Burnette

-Student Guide: Are there any highlights from the last year which you think that our readers should know about?
+Chambers Student: Are there any highlights from the last year that you'd like to mention?

 Burges Salmon LLP